 Here’s what to expect after your car is declared a total loss

-After an accident, your car might be damaged to a point that it is uneconomical to repair.
+After an accident, your car might be damaged to the point that it is uneconomical to repair.
 Simply put, the repair may cost more than the vehicle is worth.
 If this is the case, your insurer will call you once they inspect the vehicle to report that it is a total loss.
 Not sure what to expect after your car is deemed a total loss?
 Here are some of the steps that will follow.

 If You Decide to Keep Your Car

 You have the right to retain your vehicle in most cases after the insurance company determines it is a total loss (depends on policy language and if the vehicle is financed or leased).
 If you do keep the vehicle, the insurance company will deduct the salvage value of the vehicle from the settlement.
 This is the value of the vehicle post-accident in its unrepaired state.
 If your vehicle is 8 (eight) years or newer, the title would have to be branded as Salvage and go through the NY State inspection process.
 This is an extensive inspection process so be sure to research the process thoroughly prior to making this decision.